jackw01/smallXY/README.md

 ### Print Quality Sample - M8 Hex Bolt

-Printed in PETG with 0.1mm layers.
+Printed in PETG with 0.1mm layers and 0.5mm line width.
 Maximum speed of 150mm/s on the bolt head and 50mm/s (necessary for cooling) on the threaded section; 10000mm/s² acceleration.

 ![](img/4830-FUJI8286.jpg)
 ![](img/4840-FUJI8282.jpg)